todriguez/BSV-RegTest-Transaction-Builder/Guidelines.md

  - https://github.com/jadwahab/regtest

 4. The finished product should be deployed to a URL which allows a user access to the tool.
 This will allow for easy testing of the tool by those judging the applicants.
 Ideally the entire tool should be packaged as a Docker container to be easily re-deployed on the BitcoinSV Academy website.

+5. Some cool additional features that would be nice to see:
+ - Colour coding of the strings from each of the form fields in the concatenated serialised raw transaction data.
+ - Colour coding appending of Signature and SIGHASH flags.